 April 8, 1864 – During the Civil War, a skirmish was fought near Paint Rock Bridge, Ala.

-April 8, 1864 – During the Civil War, at the Battle of Mansfield, Union forces were thwarted by the Confederate army at Mansfield, Louisiana.
+April 8, 1864 – During the Civil War’s Union Red River Campaign, at the Battle of Mansfield (also called the Battle of Sabine Crossroad), Union forces were thwarted by the Confederate army at Mansfield, Louisiana.
 During the battle, Confederate General Richard Taylor attacked and routed troops under Union General Nathaniel Banks.
 The Union troops held off attacks the next day.
+Banks suffered 113 men killed, 581 wounded, and 1,541 missing, while Taylor had about 1,500 total casualties.

 April 8, 1865 – Union Gen. E.R.S.
 Canby secured Spanish Fort and immediately began to shift his men northward for three miles to join Union Major General Frederick Steele at Fort Blakeley.